labgem/PANORAMA/docs/modeler/modeling.md

 #### Quorum rules

-The same model can represent systems with the same function, but a different composition.
+The same model can represent systems with the same function but a different composition.
 Quorum parameters are used to define the quantity of elements required to guarantee a functional system.

 | Parameter     | Description                                      | Required/Optional | Possible Values           |